FAQ Quick Links

 All applicants will be required to complete the standard American Medical College Admissions Service (AMCAS) application.
 After initial screening, secondary applications will be sent to eligible students at no cost.
-Our innovative, non-traditional secondary application process will consist of a portfolio and video response to questions related to the ethics and values of medicine.
+Our innovative, non-traditional secondary application process will consist of a portfolio and video response to questions.

 Both MCAT and GPA will be used as components in a holistic evaluation of an applicant to ensure they have the appropriate competencies to succeed in our unique curriculum.